saima-tithi/FastViromeExplorer-Doc/index.md

 # Run FastViromeExplorer using NCBI RefSeq database
 Some pre-computed kallisto index files are given in the following link: <a href="http://bench.cs.vt.edu/FastViromeExplorer/">http://bench.cs.vt.edu/FastViromeExplorer/</a>.
 Download the kallisto index file for NCBI RefSeq database "ncbi-virus-kallisto-index-k31.idx" and save it.
+In terminal, go into the project directory.
 From the project directory, run the following command:
 ```bash
 java -cp bin FastViromeExplorer -1 $read1File -2 $read2File -i /path-to-index-file/ncbi-virus-kallisto-index-k31.idx -o $outputDirectory
 ```

 # Run FastViromeExplorer using IMG/VR database
 Download the kallisto index file for IMG/VR database "imgvr-virus-kallisto-index-k31.idx" from <a href="http://bench.cs.vt.edu/FastViromeExplorer/">http://bench.cs.vt.edu/FastViromeExplorer/</a> and save it.
+In terminal, go into the project directory.
 From the project directory, run the following command:
 ```bash
 java -cp bin FastViromeExplorer -1 $read1File -2 $read2File -i /path-to-index-file/imgvr-virus-kallisto-index-k31.idx -l imgvr-viruses-list.txt -o $outputDirectory
 ```